bokkypoobah/TokenCardICOAnalysis/README.md

 # TokenCard ICO Analysis (Work in progress)

+**NOTE that the analysis below was all done against the old token contract.
+Analysis on the new token contract will be written up shortly.**

 The TokenCard TKN ICO commenced at May-02-2017 04:01:03 PM +UTC and closed 30 minutes 13 seconds later at May-02-2017 04:31:16 PM +UTC.

 A total of USD 16,685,263.02 (exchange rate shortly after the closed) was raised, but there were some major bugs in the distribution of the tokens.